NI-Measurement-Plug-Ins/pmic-labview/docs/channel-ganging-help.md

    ![alt text](images/custom-transient-response-button.png)

-2. A dialog box will be launched with default SourceAdapt paramerters.
+2. A dialog box will be launched with default SourceAdapt parameters.

    ![alt text](images/custom-transient-response-dialog.png)